 V. Application Review Information

-A. Award Notice: Although subject to change, the GPD National Program Office expects to announce grant awards in the fourth quarter of FY 2019.
+C. Award Notice: Although subject to change, the GPD Program Office expects to announce grant awards during the late fourth quarter of FY 2019 (September).
 The initial announcement will be made via news release which will be posted on VA's National GPD Program website at www.va.gov/homeless/gpd.asp.
-Following the initial announcement, the GPD Office will send notification letters to the grant recipients.
-Applicants who are not selected will be sent a declination letter within 2 weeks of the initial announcement.
+Following the initial announcement, the GPD Office will mail notification letters to the grant recipients.
+Applicants who are not selected will be mailed a declination letter within 2 weeks of the initial announcement.

-2. Each funded program will participate in VA's national program monitoring and evaluation as these procedures will be used to determine successful outcomes for each grant.
+Each funded program will participate in the VA's national program monitoring and evaluation as these monitoring procedures will be used to determine successful accomplishment of these housing outcomes for each GPD-funded program.

 End Supplemental Information